UTNkar/ordsys/README.md

 sudo ./run-dev.sh init # prompts you for details to create user and org sudo ./run-dev.sh # starts everything without prompting
 ```

+### Stopping the development environment

+To stop the development environment run `docker compose down`